 Working abroad sounds like an adventure to many people.
-However, a job search in Norway needs more than just the obvious Norway CV with Norway cover letter writing and translation - it requires thorough preparation for passing Norway job interview.
+However, a job search in Norway needs more than just the obvious Norway CV with Norway cover letter writing and translation – it requires thorough preparation for passing the Norway job interview.
 You will face issues that probably did not even cross your mind when you decided to apply for work in Norway.

 Do not undervalue the huge impact the Norway cover letter can have on the outcome of your adventure!
-For instance, you will experience the different immigration rules and practices, odd job application procedures, bizarre selection trends and unusual management culture.
+For instance, you will experience different immigration rules and practices, odd job application procedures, bizarre selection trends and unusual management culture.

 Since most Norwegians speak English, you may write your job cover letter and CV in English, unless you are fluent in Norwegian.
 Stick to one language once chosen.
-On the other hand, you need to accept that not knowing the Norwegian language will put you at a real disadvantage from the local job seekers.
+On the other hand, you need to accept that not knowing the Norwegian language will put you at a real disadvantage to the local job seekers.

 Your Norway cover letter is the very first thing an employer will see.
 The Norway cover letter is an integral part of your job application process.
 It should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future.

-The cover letter often is more important to employers than the accompanying CV because CVs refer mainly to the past time with exception of your present job and employers are interested in the future of companies and organizations they represent.
+The cover letter often is more important to employers than the accompanying CV because CVs refer mainly to the past time with exception of your present job and employers are interested in the future of the companies and organizations they represent.

 It is common in Norway to send a one-page typewritten job cover letter with your small photo and CV.
 Take the time to research every employer’s organization and customize your Norway cover letter to fit the position.